The Women of Llanrumney

 Seating in the Studio is unreserved.
 Choose Your Price allows you to select how much you would like to pay for your seat.

-30 May, 7.30pm: BSL interpretation by Nikki Champagnie Harris
+30 May, 7.30pm: BSL interpretation by Nikki Champagnie Harris.
+BSL trailer (pre- and post-show support by Claire Anderson) 31 May, 6.30pm: Post-show talk

 The Women of Llanrumney has been featured in The Guardian’s “Best theatre, dance and comedy tickets to book in 2024” and WhatsOnStage’s “Top new plays to see in 2024”.